 Too many fantastic moments.
 I want to do it all again – every part was amazing.
 I can’t express how special it is to be abroad with all of your love ones, celebrating your marriage!

-wedding credits / photographer: ily grantham photography / ceremony: san agustin church / reception venue: elixir shore club / brides dress: amelie by gemy maalouf from secret dress house / brides veil: secret dress house / grooms suit: / brides shoes: jimmy choo / groomsmen ties: kraft2kotton1korner / bridesmaid dresses: jenny yoo for bhldn / bridesmaid shoes: their own gold sandals bridesmaid accessories: swarovski crystal / hair & makeup: jaimie bravo / florist: floral dreams ibiza / transport: rolls royce ibiza / wedding favours: i need promotionals
+wedding credits / photographer: ily grantham photography / ceremony: san agustin church / reception venue: elixir shore club / prom dresses: fabprom/brides dress: amelie by gemy maalouf from / brides veil: secret dress house / grooms suit: / Hair toupee and makeup: NewHairLine /brides shoes: jimmy choo / groomsmen ties: kraft2kotton1korner / bridesmaid dresses: instyledress / bridesmaid shoes: their own gold sandals bridesmaid accessories: swarovski crystal / hair & makeup: jaimie bravo / florist: floral dreams ibiza / transport: rolls royce ibiza / wedding favours: i need promotionals